openNDS/openNDS/docs/source/install.rst

 openNDS can be compiled for most distributions of Linux

 openNDS **requires the libmicrohttpd (MHD) library**.
-The version must be greater than 0.9.51, but preferably version 0.9.69 or higher.
+The version must be greater than 0.9.51 but no higher than 0.9.70 for openNDS v5.2.0. openNDS v6.0.0 or higher requires libmicrohttpd 0.9.71 or higher.

 If your distribution of Linux has a package of version less then 0.9.69, you can set the openNDS config option *use_outdated_mhd* to 1.
 This will force openNDS to use it.